randallwstanford/scheduled-tweets/README.md

 * [Screenshots](#screenshots)

 ## About
-- Tweet-Scheduler is an Gem that lets you schedule when you want your tweets to be posted, i.e., a Buffer clone.
+- Tweet-Scheduler is an Gem that lets you schedule when you want your tweets to be posted, i.e. a Buffer clone.
 - I created Tweet-Scheduler because I wanted to learn the developer workflow of using Ruby on Rails.
 - In this project I learned:
   - Industry standard use of Ruby on Rails with Bootstrap